jserv/mini-arm-os/README.md

 Directory Tree:
 -------------------------------
 - core
-  - Hardware independent source and header files
+  - Hardware independent source and header files.
 - platform
-  - Hardware dependent source and header files
+  - Hardware dependent source and header files.
 - cmsis
   - With cmsis,porting would be much easier!
 - release
   - This directory will be create after "Target" in Makefile is called.
   - Containing the elf,bin,objdump files in corresponding directory.
-  - "make clean" will remove the entire directory,do not put personal files inside it!
+  - `make clean` will remove the entire directory,do not put personal files inside it!

 Porting Guide:
 ------------------------------------
 You should know what is [CMSIS](http://www.arm.com/products/processors/cortex-m/cortex-microcontroller-software-interface-standard.php),and why it save us a lot of efforts.

-`cmsis` is a submodule from [JaredCJR/cmsis](https://github.com/JaredCJR/cmsis).
+`cmsis` is a submodule from [JaredCJR/cmsis](https://github.com/JaredCJR/cmsis),which is maintained by Jia-Rung Chang.
+You should keep `cmsis` version(commit) is updated with the current version of your `mini-arm-os`.
+The version can be seen on the website.
+Ex. `cmsis @ f373d77` in `mini-arm-os/08-CMSIS` on website. `f373d77` indicating the submodule version synchronous with the main git.

 The full project can be divide into two layer:
 - hardware-dependent layer(Hardware abstruction Layer,HAL)